-The President is priming the country for a bankruptcy that will affect assembly workers, suppliers, dealerships, and an already economically battered Midwest.
+Coming back, the President is priming the country for bankruptcy that will affect assembly workers, suppliers, dealerships, and an already economically battered Midwest.
 We’ll liveblog his comments after the jump.

 10:55a CST: The phrase ‘achievable’ resurfaces in politics!
 GM’s road to recovery is an ‘achievable’ plan.
 Also, the phrase ‘tough, but fair’ is used immediately before describing additional UAW concessions.

 10:58: Obama says that GM’s domestic manufacturing will increase for the first time in 30 years.
 The US government will invest $30b — 60% ownership — in GM.
 “Their survival, and the success of our overall economy, depend on it.”
 “We’re making these investments not because I want to spend taxpayer money, but because I want to protect it.”
 “What I have no interest in doing is running GM.
 GM will be run by a private board of directors… the federal government will refrain from using its power as a shareholder and use it for only the most important corporate decisions.”